iain-logan/jwt/README.md

 ```
 Returns a `DecodedJwt` wrapped in `Success` on success, otherwise `Failure`.

+This will only validate a JWT in the sense that its signature is valid, no attempts are made to reject tokens that have expired due to the to exp claim etc.

 Per the JWT specification, you can mark fields as ignored during validation.
 See this [test](https://github.com/iain-logan/jwt/blob/master/src/test/scala/io/igl/jwt/JwtSpec.scala?#L80) for an example.
 Private headers and claims

 --------------------------
 A JWT library would be pretty underwhelming if you couldn't use headers and claims outwith those outlined in the JWT specification.